muhammedali360/Shell/REPORT.md

 it was also returning a 0 when the command had actually failed.
 For this reason, we defined a new macro `FAILURE` as 1, and used that to pass a 1 to our `printCompleteMessage`.

+In this report, whenever we claim to "detect" a character, it simply means that we are using strchr to find the character.